Miserlou/RJModules/README.md

   * Ping Pong Delay (or maybe just a delay with seperate dry/wet outs that can feed to the panner?)
   * Vocoder, maybe?
   * LFORange - LFO with controllable range
-  * Volumes - Like Mutes, but for volumes
   * Dedicated 808/kick circuit

 ## Building